bouncify/truckload/README.md

 4. Build the solution
 5. Build Client Bundle by executing command "npm run build-prod" from the project folder
 6. Add the current windows user to db_owner role in the truckload database, expand server exporer> data connections> right click on "truckloadEntities" then click "New Query" execute the query e.g. exec sp_addrolemember 'db_owner', 'desktop-pc\james' ( replace the username with the currenlty logged in user name this can be found by executing "whoami" from the command prompt
+7. Run the solution with "F5" at the login screen use demouser and password123

-## Additional prerequisites to develop the solution
+## Useful components to install to develop the solution
 * NPM 6+
 * Git for Windows
 * Github (Visual Studio Extension)